Tam1SH/amethystate/README.md

 ## Features

-`rpstate` is built around feature-local state slices:
+`amethystate` is built around feature-local state slices:

 - persistent reactive fields with `.get()`, `.set()`, and `.subscribe()`;
 - persistent-only loading with plain mutable data for frameworks that own their state model;